 Packaging machinery is any equipment used to place products in a package.
 Packaging machinery accounts for a considerable savings to its users.
 Packing machines can quickly and efficiently pack products that would otherwise have to be packaged manually by workers, which is more expensive and can be less efficient.

-Packaging machinery is used to fill, pack, wrap and bag products before they leave production lines.
+Packaging machinery is used to fill, pack, wrap, and bag products before they leave production lines.
 These machines have eliminated the need for many time-consuming, labor-intensive tasks that were once done by hand.
 A wide variety of industries make use of packaging equipment, particularly those that involve the manufacture or distribution of small products in bulk quantities.
 Breakfast cereal producers, for example, must have access to equipment that can package their products quickly and efficiently.

 Packaging machines can operate at a much higher speed than manual labor, saving companies money.
-Some common packing machines include shrink wrappers, filling machines, heat sealers, labeling machines and bagging machines.
+Some common packing machines include shrink wrappers, filling machines, heat sealers, labeling machines, and bagging machines.
 Automated packaging processes vary depending on what type of machine is being used.
-Vacuum packaging, for example, involves removing oxygen from a package and then sealing it; this process is commonly used in food packaging in order to reduce the chances of product spoilage before it reaches consumers.
+Vacuum packaging, for example, involves removing oxygen from a package and then sealing it.
+This process is commonly used in food packaging in order to reduce the chances of product spoilage before it reaches consumers.

 Often packaging machines work in conjunction with a conveyer belt that moves product to and from different phases of the packaging process.

 Manual packaging of such products would be impractical and time consuming.
 Also, because many such products are packaged in heat-sealed bags to maintain the products’ cleanliness and freshness, automated equipment is highly favored over manual packaging.
 Workers are, in most high-volume production lines, not capable of filling, sealing, and then moving packaged products quickly enough to be economical.